DOI-USGS/geobipy/README.rst

 Source code HTML pages
 ::::::::::::::::::::::
 For developers and users of the code, the code itself has been thouroughly documented.
+The `source code docs can be found here`_

+.. _`source code docs can be found here`: https://usgs.github.io/geobipy/

-However you can generate easy to read html pages.
+However you can generate the docs locally as well.
 To do this, you will first need to install sphinx via "pip install sphinx".

 Next, head to the documentation folder in this repository and type "make html".
 Sphinx generates linux based and windows based make files so this should be a cross-platform procedure.

-The html pages will be generated under "html", so simply open the "index.html" file to view and navigate the code.
+The html pages will be generated under "build/html", so simply open the "index.html" file to view and navigate the code.

 Jupyter notebooks to illustrate the classes
 :::::::::::::::::::::::::::::::::::::::::::